 “Oh,” Jacky said, scratching his neck, having removed his hand from Qiao Qiao’s shoulder already.
 “James runs a motorcycle shop.”
 He licked his lips before continuing.
 “They’re doing very well at the moment.”
 He stopped to let out a laugh then.
 “What do you know?
 Sonia probably won’t have to do anything when they get married.
 So maybe she’ll just sit around at the register to count the money.
 She might get fat even.”

 “And she’s a grown woman already,” Ehlo took over, still staring at Chen Yi like he wanted to tear the other party apart.
 “She made her own decision so I’m guessing she could take care of herself.”

 “Uh…was just asking, you know,” Chen Yi stuttered, taking a step back.

-“Jacky always cover his tracks.
+“Jacky always covers his tracks.
 Don’t worry about that.
 If he doesn’t do something, then it doesn’t matter.
-But if he takes up something, he’ll make sure there’s no stones left untouched.”
+But if he takes up something, he’ll make sure there are no stones left untouched.”

 Chen Yi was still feeling threatened by Ehlo.
 “Uh…sorry…”

 “Quit it already,” Jacky interfered.
 “Don’t you guys have a house to look at?
 I need to vacuum.”

 Ehlo pushed Chen Yi out of the room then, yelling for Wallace to follow.
 “I’ve been overestimating you this whole time, kid.”